ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 #### From _Illawarra Mercury (Wollongong, NSW : 1856 - 1950)_

 #### 1876-01-07 &middot; Wollongong, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-THE SAND. &#x27;Tis well to woo, &#x27;tis good to
-wed, i For so the world has done, &#x27; i
-?Since myrtles grew and roses blew, i
-And morning brought the sun.
-I But havo
 r. care, ye young and fair, &#x27; : j | Be
 sure ye pledge the truth ;: ?. . i Be.
 certain that your love will wear . &#x27;